Godoy0722/ojs_csv_importexport/README.md

      - Verify the file exists and the path is correct
      - Use absolute paths for reliability
      - For relative paths, they are resolved from the OJS root directory
-     - Check file permissions (must be readable by the web server user)
+     - Check file permissions (must be readable by the user running the CLI script)
      - Ensure the file is not empty

 2. **Invalid Source Directory**